Looking At Newmont's Recent Unusual Options Activity

 Newmont is the world's largest gold miner.
 It bought Goldcorp in 2019, combined its Nevada mines in a joint venture with competitor Barrick later that year, and also purchased competitor Newcrest in November 2023.
 Its portfolio includes 17 wholly or majority owned mines and interests in two joint ventures in the Americas, Africa, Australia and Papua New Guinea.
 The company is expected to produce roughly 6.9 million ounces of gold in 2024.
 However, after buying Newcrest, Newmont is likely to sell a number of its higher cost, smaller mines accounting for 20% of forecast sales in 2024.
 Newmont also produces material amounts of copper, silver, zinc, and lead as byproducts.
 It had about two decades of gold reserves along with significant byproduct reserves at the end of December 2023.

-In light of the recent options history for Newmont, it's now appropriate to focus on the company itself.
-We aim to explore its current performance.
+Having examined the options trading patterns of Newmont, our attention now turns directly to the company.
+This shift allows us to delve into its present market position and performance

-Present Market Standing of Newmont Currently trading with a volume of 1,992,706, the NEM's price is up by 1.8%, now at $56.68.
-RSI readings suggest the stock is currently may be approaching overbought.
-Anticipated earnings release is in 7 days.
-Expert Opinions on Newmont
+Where Is Newmont Standing Right Now?
+With a volume of 4,291,434, the price of NEM is up 0.35% at $57.82.
+RSI indicators hint that the underlying stock may be approaching overbought.
+Next earnings are expected to be released in 2 days.
+What Analysts Are Saying About Newmont

 © 2024 Benzinga.com.
 Benzinga does not provide investment advice.
 All rights reserved.